When you arrive here in the UK, you may need to register with the police, depending on your nationality and how long you'll be here for.

-- I am from a national that is required to register with the police and I am here for longer than 6 months, yet I do not have a requirement to register with the police?
+- I am a national that is required to register with the police and I am here for longer than 6 months, yet I do not have a requirement to register with the police?

 - I am a national that is required to register with the police and I am here for less than 6 months, yet I have the requirement to register ?

 We may be able to get this corrected for you.
-Please come to one of our International Student drop-ins to speak with an International Student Advisor and remember to bring your documents with you.
+Please come to one of our International Student drop-ins to speak with an International Student Adviser and remember to bring your documents with you.

 - My documents are at the Home Office because I am extending my visa.
 Can I still take part in the interim process?